cazacov/CarND-Vehicle-Detection/project_writeup.md

 Cars can look very different, so simple template matching is not efficient.
 I decided to analyze the R channel from RGB hoping it will help to exclude images that are not cars.

 Almost every car in red channel has light pixels on rear lights and license plate.
-It also has dark pixels on rar window and in the shadow below the car.
+It also has dark pixels on the rear window and in the shadow below the car.
 If image does not have these features it's probably not a car.

 <img src="./img/red.png" />